libra-php/stellar-router/README.md

 $handlerMethod = $route->getHandlerMethod();
 $routeParameters = $route->getParameters();

-// The class is BasicController
+// The class is PhotoController
 $controller = new $handlerClass();

 // Call the endpoint edit with argument '42', the photo id